 Make sure that before you download any app that you do your due diligence.
 Do a search to see if it is a scam or legitimate app.
 Ak questions on forums if you are having trouble determining its legitimacy.

 If you were less than diligent in the past, you may already have some bad actors installed on your phone.
 Go through your list of apps and see how they are performing.
-By going to your settings and privacy, you can see what permissions each app is using.
+By going to your settings and privacy, you can see what permissions each app is using and protect your smartphone.

 If you see some that have access that gives you pause then check online to get some additional information about that app.
 You can deny certain permissions to make sure they aren’t accessing sensitive information.